in.routed, routed - network routing daemon

 To support “legacy” systems that can handle neither RIPv2 nor Router Discovery, you can use the pm_rdisc parameter in the /etc/gateways.
 See gateways(5).

-By default, neither Router Discovery advertisements nor solicitations are sent over point-to-point links (for example, PPP).
-The Solaris OE uses a netmask of all ones (255.255.255.255) on point-to-point links.
+By default, neither Router Discovery advertisements nor solicitations are sent over point-to-point links.
+The Solaris OS uses a netmask of all ones (255.255.255.255) on point-to-point links.

 in.routed supports the notion of “distant” passive or active gateways.
 When the daemon is started, it reads the file /etc/gateways to find such distant gateways that cannot be located using only information from a routing socket, to discover if some of the local gateways are passive, and to obtain other parameters.
 Gateways specified in this manner should be marked passive if they are not expected to exchange routing information, while gateways marked active should be willing to exchange RIP packets.
 Routes through passive gateways are installed in the kernel's routing tables once upon startup and are not included in transmitted RIP responses.